-- 194. The consent holder must commission sub-tidal, inter-tidal, and dry beach surveys of the following areas to monitor for potential long-term coastal geomorphological changes associated with the development authorised by these consents: - (a) Marsden Bay including the Marsden Cove Marina channel and Blacksmiths Creek channel; and - (b) The shoreline from Northport to Mair Bank (inclusive), including the Channel Infrastructure jetty
+- 194.196.
+The consent holder must commission an independent and Suitably Qualified and Experienced person to undertake sub-tidal, inter-tidal, and dry beach surveys of the following areas to monitor for potential long-term coastal geomorphological changes associated with the development authorised by these consents: - (a) Marsden Bay including the Marsden Cove Marina channel and Blacksmiths Creek channel; and - (b) The shoreline from Northport to Mair Bank (inclusive), including the Channel Infrastructure jetty area as described in condition 101.

-Advice note: The detailed methodologies for the surveys required by condition 194 are required to be set out in the EMMP (see the above EMMP conditions).
+Advice note: The detailed methodologies for the surveys required by condition 196 are required to be set out in the EMMP (see the above EMMP conditions).

-- 195. The monitoring required by condition 194, and associated reporting, must be undertaken in accordance with the frequencies in the following table.
+- 195.197.
+The monitoring required by condition 196, and associated reporting, must be undertaken in accordance with the frequencies in the following table.
 Reporting must include: - (a) a comparison between the most recent surveys and surveys undertaken in previous project phases to identify any trends over time; and - (b) observations based on the results of the analysis, including in the context of ambient conditions such as wind speed and direction, water level variations, and any significant climate events; and - (c) any recommendations around proposed mitigation measures such as sand back-passing, beach nourishment, groynes and other structures.